 Language Arts: This stresses the interrelatedness of all the skills of language and the relationship of Language to all areas of the Curriculum.
-Literature and reading skills are components of the Language Arts programme in forms 1 and 2 at St. George's College.
+Literature and reading skills are components of the Language Arts programme.

-Mathematics: An exploration of the students existing body of Mathematical knowledge with a view to correcting where necessary, and to building on this knowledge through activities related to everyday life, applying mathematical principles of investigation, reasoning, estimating, forming conjectures, testing and communication effectively.
+Mathematics: An exploration of the students existing body of Mathematical knowledge with a view to building on this knowledge through activities related to everyday life, applying mathematical principles of investigation, reasoning, estimating, forming conjectures, testing and communication effectively.